Skip to main content

 Targeted Therapy uses a class of drugs that stop the key molecules that help cancer cells grow and spread and is often used for patients with advanced non-small cell lung cancer (NSCLC), either along with chemotherapy or on its own.

-While surgery is the main treatment for lung cancer, the need for surgery depends on the stage, size and location of the cancer in the lung as well as the patient’s fitness for surgery.
+While surgery is a common treatment option for lung cancer, the need for surgery depends on the type of lung cancer, stage, size and location of the cancer in the lung, as well as the patient’s fitness for surgery.

-Certain innovative treatments, such as immunotherapy, are currently not available in the majority of the public hospitals in Malaysia.
+Certain innovative treatments are currently not available in the majority of the public hospitals in Malaysia.

 Learn more about how you can advocate for greater access to innovative treatment.